LeBlanc Build Guide by baekstra

 Late game vision

-By now, the choice of warding trinket between Warding Totem and Oracle Alteration is a toss-up.
+By now, the choice of warding trinket between Warding Totem and Oracle Lens is a toss-up.
 It basically boils down to a choice between making sure that the enemy can’t see you, or making sure that you can see your enemy, assuming you cannot rely on your team as well to obtain full vision control.
 Seeing your opponent is crucial since it is rarely possible for you to kill an unseen enemy, but not being seen yourself can also make the difference between outplaying and ambushing your opponents, or getting instantly caught by CC and killed.

 Recommended Summoner Spells: